The southern Galicia coast works particularly well from Vigo because the city sits within reach of several completely different types of day trip.

 Part of that is practical.
 Restaurants cluster heavily around the waterfront and old town.
 But part of it is also because the harbour area feels most alive later in the day once the traffic settles down and the light softens across the estuary.

-That return movement gives the days structure almost automatically.
+That return movement gives days exploring the southern Galicia coast structure almost automatically.

 Leave Vigo in the morning.
 Spend the day somewhere along the coast.
 Then drift back toward the harbour for the evening.